Breaking News Emails

 Cases of acute flaccid myelitis, a polio-like syndrome that can cause paralysis or muscle weakness in children, appear to be on the upswing this year.

-The Centers for Disease Control and Prevention reports 158 confirmed cases so far this year, out of 311 under investigation.
+The Centers for Disease Control and Prevention reports 201 confirmed cases in 2018, making it the worst year yet for the disease.
+More cases are under investigation.

 What is acute flaccid myelitis, AFM for short?